BronelL87/LazarB_Project_WeatherSprint/README.md

 **Day 1**: Not too much progress, focused more time in preparing myself for the evaluation.
 Started the layout on the html side, fetched api data for 5 day forecast.

+**Day 2**: Will need to put in some work at home, project presentations took a little while. added another box in the html to prepare the local storage side, will work on the logic at home.

 ### Peer Review

 **Reviewer**: